Light and fluffy Thermomix Lemonade Scones, which are so quick to make and contain three simple ingredients: flour

 Cream - full fat thickened or heavy cream has the best results.

-Lemonade - I use the cheap supermarket brand for 75 cents, and it works well.
+Lemonade - I use the cheap supermarket brand for 75 cents, which works well.

 Step 1.
 Make the dough in the Thermomix, then tip it out onto a lightly floured surface.
-To do this, hold the Thermomix upside down and twist the blade in a clockwise direction.
+To do this, hold the Thermomix upside down and twist the blade clockwise.

 Step 2.
-Gently knead into a ball, but try not to overwork the dough.
+Gently knead the dough into a ball, but try not to overwork the dough.
 Pat the dough down with your hands until 2.5-3cm thick.
 Cut out rounds with a round 6cm cutter dipped in flour.